UniversityOfCambridgeDIAL/IntroToML/Day1/README.md

 # Day 1

-1. Tiny Introduction to Jupyter Notebooks
+A. Tiny Introduction to Jupyter Notebooks
-2. Tiny Introduction to Python (3.x)
+B. Tiny Introduction to Python (3.x)
+C. Tiny Introduction to data manipulation with Pandas
-3. Introduction to ML - First coding session
+C. Introduction to ML - First coding session